kscieslinski/CTF/pwn/35C32019/collection/README.md

 }
 ```

-so the only interesting part was `init_sandbox` function.
-It was only setting some seccomp rules.
+The only interesting part in PyInit_Collection was `init_sandbox` function.
+It was setting some seccomp rules.
 I hate to reverse those rules by hand, so I've used `seccomp-tools` to dump them.

 ```console
 $ seccomp-tools